Navigating Pancreatic Cancer

 David Tuveson, M.D., Ph.D., a renowned pancreatic cancer expert, was brought on as the director.
 As a physician-scientist, Dr. Tuveson merges his laboratory and clinical research, enabling him to bring new options to patients more rapidly.
 Twenty-five scientists in the lab focus exclusively on pancreatic cancer, designing new models of the disease and discovering novel therapeutic and diagnostic platforms.
 To help meet the need for additional research, we are opening two more dedicated pancreatic cancer research laboratories in the fall of 2018.

-Founding the Distinguished Scholar, Research Investigator and Translational Clinical Grant Programs
+Founding the Distinguished Scholar, Research Investigator, and Translational Clinical Grant Programs

 In 2014, we launched two programs to stimulate new research.
-The Distinguished Scholar program supports scientists who are at the top in their field and are at the forefront of today’s most exiting breakthroughs in pancreatic cancer research.
+The Distinguished Scholar program supports scientists who are at the top in their field and are at the forefront of today’s most exciting breakthroughs in pancreatic cancer research.
 The Research Investigator program funds talented scientists with historical accomplishments in cancer research.
 Through these grants, the Foundation also attracted prominent scientists from other fields to study pancreatic cancer.

 In 2017, we started the Translational Clinical grant program, which focuses on research “from the bench to the bedside” and funds new, innovative multi-institutional translational research projects.